onemichaelrossi/farmingreport/scripts/README_SETUP.md

 ## How it fits together

 - **`config/sites.json`** (one level up) — the list of sites you want tracked.
 Edit this to add, rename or remove sites.
-- **`scripts/fetch_weather.py`** — pulls weather, soil, and rainfall data for every site in `sites.json`, works out Growing Degree Days, dollar spot disease risk and a simple irrigation water balance, and writes the results into `data/`.
+- **`scripts/fetch_weather.py`** — pulls weather, soil, and rainfall data for every site in `sites.json`, works out Growing Degree Days, dollar spot disease risk and a simple irrigation water balance, turns those into turf advisor recommendations, updates each site's analysis history, and writes the results into `data/`.
 - **`scripts/run_fetch.bat`** — a one-line wrapper so Windows Task Scheduler can run the Python script.
 - **`index.html`** — the public dashboard.
 It just reads the JSON files in `data/`, so as soon as `fetch_weather.py` commits and pushes new data, the live site updates too.
+- **`about.html`** — the glossary and methodology page, linked from the dashboard header/footer.

 The script only uses Python's standard library — nothing needs to be `pip install`-ed.